TheRustifyer/hacker_game/README.md

 ## Instructions

-You have a total 0f 5 levels, each more more difficult than previous.
+You have a total ff 5 levels, each more more difficult than previous.
 To complet it, you will have to guess a number.
 Your OCULUS LENS will help you.
 It will give you two advices, and you will have a total of 3 attemps to guess it.